 Most respondents, 56 percent, reported their institution does not have a local ethnic studies graduation requirement, while 24 percent reported an ethnic studies graduation requirement is being considered or undergoing the approval process.
 23 percent of respondents reported their institution has a local ethnic studies graduation requirement.
 When looking at respondent's answers by governance the percentages are significantly different.
-5 percent of respondents from private institutions versus 23 percent of respondents from public institutions reported having a local ethnic studies graduation requirement.
+5 percent of respondents from private institutions versus 23 percent of respondents from private institutions requirement.